joakim-brannstrom/blog/README.md

 ### [Parallelise the datalog engine Datacat](https://github.com/joakim-brannstrom/blog/blob/master/posts/2018-07-24.md)

 In which our intrepid hero attempts to leverage multicore processors to improve the performance of Datacat.
-The story descirbe the process and tinking that goes into optimizing `datacat`.
+The story describe the process and thinking that goes into optimizing `datacat`.
 Some pitfalls and mistakes that happened along the way.
 The end result is kind a cute.
 An improvement but not as much as the hero had hoped for.

 Update: Added the post to the D forum.
 Update: Fixed the graspan1 metrics.